AlphaGreen5/Wallpaper_Crawler/README.md

 # **How to install**
 Use install.py file to install all required libraries to run the application.
-In windows direct open the install.py file and in linux run the file in cmd using "python install.py" without quotes.
+In windows direct open the install.py file and in linux run the file in shell using "python install.py" without quotes.

 ## **Why using wallpaper downloader ?**